Frosinone: Ancient age

 The first traces of human presence around modern Frosinone date from the Lower Paleolithic (around 250,000 years ago).
 The earliest settlements in the area are from around 4,000 years ago, including late Bronze Age remains in what is now the upper part of the city (12th–10th century BC) and 7th–6th century BC sepultures.
 21 tombs from a Volscan necropolis were found in the Frosinone centre.

 The city was founded in the territory of Hernicians by the Volsci in the 6th century BC with the name of Fruscìno or Frusna, as a strategic outpost in front of the impregnable fortress of Aletrium (today known as Alatri).

 It was subjugated by the Romans in 386 BC during their advance against the Volsci in Valle del Sacco, then transformed into a municipium under the Roman garrison.
 The taking of the urban centre of Frosinone, which then as today is located in the centre of the Sacco Valley, determined an important strategic victory for the Romans, who with this city could easily control all transits and commercial traffic between the north and the south of the peninsula.

 In 306 BC, the city took part in the Hernic League against Rome; defeated and sacked, it lost much of its territories to the nearby Ferentino.
 Later, during the Second Punic War, it was devastated by Hannibal's armies, to which it refused to surrender.
-This event earned it the appellative, given by Silio Italico, of Bellator Frusino, which still stands out in the city coat of arms:
+This event earned it the appellative, given by Silius Italicus, of Bellator Frusino, which still stands out in the city coat of arms: